duanestorey/crossroads/_content/posts/2024-11-01-my-new-static-site-generated-site.md

 ---
-title: "I Have A New Static Site Generator"
+title: "My New Static Site Generated Website"
 date: "2024-11-01"
 description: "This is my first post on my new shiny static site generator"
 categories: